81 Victoria Parade, Fitzroy

 How and why GRC was used

 Each slab was made from two individual pieces of GRFC.
 To make sure the connector pins in each lined up, GRC Environments made a frame to hold each half in position so that holes could be drilled in the exact same place.
 That was the easy part – next we had to install them.
 GRC Environments built a galvanised steel cage with rollers that lifted onto a crane, allowing us to slot the GRC blades between two floors on the balconies.
 Using concrete for this job would have made each slab up to seven times heavier than the final outcome.
 GRC Environments also made 750 lineal metres of slab edge formwork.
-Then we set one on fire and watched it burn with a couple of beers to test its fire resistance.
-That was the fun part.

 The team involved